aamnah/notes/src/content/personal/g512-carbon-vs-gmmk-tkl.md

 ### Logitech G512 Carbon (Romer-G Linear)

 - Linear is definitely not my thing.
 Unintended presses even after one year of use
 - Got keyboard chattering after less than 6 months of use.
 It does go away if i stop using the keyboard and leave it around for 8-24 hours..
+It still is a huge nuisance though.
+I'm a programmer, i can't afford the Enter key not working or leaving it aside for 12 or so hours so that it starts behaving again.
 - Can't customize the switches or keycaps at all after the purchase.
 Both the switch and the keycaps are non-standard
 - The market for custom Romer-G keycaps is pretty much non-existent

+Switched to GMMK because of the keyboard chatter (keys not registering) and the typos

 ![TODO: add picture of the keyboards]()